strider33/civ-ipriot-smiley/knowledge_and_evidence.md

   5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.

-  >It is called duck typing, it is not possible because in staticaly typed languges like c or c# you have to be specify what type is being used.
+  >It is called duck typing, it is not possible because in a statically typed languages like C or C# you have to be specify what type is being used.

   ***